Evaluating Continuous Basic Graph Patterns over Dynamic Link Data Graphs: Special forms of queries and query decomposition

-In this section we present a decomposition of BGP queries called \emph{connected-variable partition} of a BGP query.
-Connected-variable partition is a non-redundant decomposition of a BGP query $Q$ into a set of queries whose form facilitates, as we will see in subsequent sections, their efficient evaluation over a dynamic Linked Datagraph.
+In this section, we present a non-redundant decomposition of a BGP query $Q$, called \emph{connected-variable partition} of $Q$, into a set of queries whose form facilitates their efficient evaluation over a dynamic Linked Data graphs.
+In addition, we recall the star decomposition used and presented in \cite{KGDN23-IS} and \cite{kalogeros2020document}, which is going to be used to develop an efficient algorithm for evaluating var-connected queries.

 \begin{definition} Let $Q$ be a BGP query and $V$ be the set of variables in $Q$.
 A partition ${\cal P}(V)$ of the variables in $V$, is said to be a \emph{connected-variable partition} of $V$ if the following hold: